LauraHesse/p5-notes/index.md

 MODELS - represent your DATA.
 COLLECTIONS - Smart ARRAYS filled with smart information.
-MODEL COLLECTION - collections of data
+MODEL COLLECTION - collections of data.

 ViewModel, Controller or Octopus - connects and separates Model from the View.